nhipqnguyen/Dailly_Stock_Index_Trend_Prediction/README.md

  d) Evaluation: the auc-roc score of the baseline model is 0.445.
 Since the data label is imbalanced, this is a score like a random guess.

 Time efficiency: 3.27 hours on CPU cluster, 2 workers.

+## Machine Learning Goals, Outcomes, and Execution Time Efficiency
+### 1. Building a time series model to predict SPX index with Reddit users sentiment
+#### Sentiment Analysis
+Goal:

+Build a time series based model to predict SPX index using reddit user’s sentiment from the text.

+Data Processing Steps:

+1. Text aggregation: Concatenate the reddit submission and comments text at the daily level for analysis
+2. Pre-processing: Pre-processed the data to remove blanks, spaces, stop words, symbols, links etc.
+3. Text tokenization - tokenized the text using BertTokenizer API
+4. Sentiment Analysis from finance perspective: Utilized transfer learning from BERT model i.e. finbert to get daily sentiments. finbert is a transformer model specifically trained on financial data to predict the sentiment of financial text.
+It provides sentiments as three labels ie. Positive, Negative and Neutral.

+Time Efficiency: To predict the sentiment, it takes 15 min to run on a GPU with 3 workers.
+#### Multivariate Time-Series Model
+Trained a multivariate time series model to predict the SPX index based on the user sentiments.
+1. Data Processing: created a Prophet model object and added the regressor to the model.
+2. Model Parameters: As per time series data, model parameters were added like daily seasonality, holidays, changepoint range tec
+3. Fit the Prophet model on our data with 3 sentiment labels, date and y variable(SPX price).
+4. Prediction: Predict the next 15 days SPX price to evaluate our model.
+5. Performance: Model has mean absolute error on the lower side i.e. 46.2%.
+It can be increased using cross validation to fine tune our model.
+#### Conclusion:
+User sentiment plays an important role in predicting the performance of market and stocks but sentiment alone is not enough to predict the close SPX index.
+If it can be merged with other market indicators, it can be useful in stock market prediction or SPX index prediction.